javiquinte/javiquinte.github.io/2-resume.md

 ------------------
 In parallel to my research activities, I work since 2013 at GEOFON (GFZ) as Data Manager, where I'm in charge of the design and development of new protocols and services for the Seismological community.
+I'm very active in the seismological community, being currently the Chairman of the EIDA Technical Committee (2017-2019).
 In particular, I work since more than two years in the EUDAT2020 project.

 Projects